native-m/VU0Math/README.md

 PS2SDK is required to use this library

 ## HOW TO USE
-Include VU0Math.h on your PlayStation 2 project
+Include VU0Math.h in your code